 Client: Sir Robert McAlpine

-Cidon were appointed by Sir Robert McAlpine for the concrete works package, encompassing the delivery of three towers at Embankment West, a mixed-use neighbourhood in Manchester city centre.
+Cidon were appointed by Sir Robert McAlpine for the concrete works, encompassing the delivery of the reinforced concrete substructure and substructure package at Edinburgh Park for Sir Robert McAlpine; a major business development to the west of Edinburgh city centre.

 The site with 43 acres of undeveloped land, to the south of the existing Edinburgh Park, with this first phase underway at 1 New Park Square.
 This development of 1 million square feet of high-quality office space a new public square, and leisure facilities including football pitches, tennis courts, shops, bars, restaurants, a health centre and extensive landscaping.
 There is also to be a performance arts space as part of the masterplan.

 1 New Park Square office development was set to comprise of a 5-storey frame, with 2,500m3 area per floor.
 The soffits, walls and columns were all exposed concrete, with the soffit having a uniform feature plywood sheet layout detail.
 The building was designed to operate carbon and emission free, with the footprint extending to 85,000 square feet